tddebart/Mastermind/README.md

 ﻿# Mastermind
 ## Usage
-Just download the release zip and run the .exe
+Just download the release zip and run the .exe.

 You need to have `.net 5.0 runtime` installed

 ## Screenshots